mattrussi/gitlab-com-runbooks/docs/patroni/wait-events-analisys.md

 ### Step 1.
 Node wait evens (ASH) overview, all wait events are visible and not filtered out

 This panel shows the highest-level view of wait event analysis.
-Make sure you're looking at the Postgres cluster and the specific node you need to analyze – this can be changed in the top meny of the dashboard.
+Make sure you're looking at the Postgres cluster and the specific node you need to analyze – this can be changed at the top in many of the dashboards.

 ### Step 2.
 Filter by wait event type.
 Events of given type are without query IDs